chronicaust/cache_failover/README.md

-  gem 'solid_cache' #  optional, but you will need at least 2 cache stores gem 'redis' # optional, but you will need at least 2 cache stores gem 'hiredis' # optional, only for redis gem 'dalli' # optional, but you will need at least 2 cache stores (WIP) gem 'cache_failover'
+  gem 'solid_cache' #  optional, but you will need at least 2 cache stores gem 'redis' # optional, but you will need at least 2 cache stores gem 'hiredis' # optional, only for redis gem 'dalli' # optional, but you will need at least 2 cache stores gem 'cache_failover'
 ```